What is work-life balance?

-Years of research have shown that working is generally good for mental and physical health and wellbeing.
-The benefits of work include:
+Research shows that employment is generally good for mental and physical health and wellbeing.
+Work can:

-- providing activity and a daily structure
+- boost activity and provide a daily routine

-- a sense of meaning and purpose
+- offer a sense of meaning and purpose

-- relationships and a sense of community
+- promote relationships and a sense of community

-- financial independence
+- provide financial independence

 Burnout is a state of emotional and physical exhaustion that can occur after a long period of excessive or stressful work.

 - a feeling of detachment from work or becoming cynical